 Departmental Citation, Phi Beta Kappa

 1973-74 Université de Bordeaux III, Bordeaux, France

-Alice Kaplan, John M. Musser Professor of French, is a specialist of 20th century France.
+Alice Kaplan, Sterling Professor of French, and Director of the Whitney Humanities Center, is a specialist of 20th century France.
 She works at the intersection of literature and history, using a method that allies archival research with textual analysis.
 She is also a literary translator.

 Her teaching and research have focused on the Second World War, the Liberation, and the Algerian War, and on the writers Céline, Proust, and Camus.
-Recent courses include: The Modern French Novel (with Professor Samuels), WWII in French Cinema, The Archives: Fact and Fiction, One Hundred Years of Swann’s Way; Camus: Politics and Passion in Postwar France ; Literature in the Era of Tyranny (with Professor Bromwich), Very Contemporary Fiction, and May 68: Building a Corpus (both with Professor Cadieu).
-She has directed Ph.D. dissertations on Queer Theory, the Literature of WWII, Protestantism and French modernism, and mid-century murder trials, both as a single director and co-directing with her colleagues Professor Cadieu and Samuels.
+Recent courses include: The Modern French Novel (with Professor Samuels), Translation Controversies, WWII in French Cinema, The Archives: Fact and Fiction, One Hundred Years of Swann’s Way; Camus: Politics and Passion in Postwar France ; Literature in the Era of Tyranny (with Professor Bromwich), Very Contemporary Fiction, and May 68: Building a Corpus (both with Professor Cadieu).
+She has directed Ph.D. dissertations on Queer Theory, the Literature of WWII, Protestantism and French modernism, mid-century murder trials, and the family in inter-war French literature, both as a single director and co-directing with her colleagues Professors Cadieu, Samuels, and Jarvis.

 Kaplan is a former Guggenheim Fellow, a member of the American Academy of Arts and Sciences, and a recipient of the French Légion d’Honneur as well the Los Angeles Times Book Prize in History (for The Collaborator) and the Henry Adams Prize (for The Interpreter).

 Kaplan works in conjunction with many departments, programs and initiatives outside the French Department.